Mott metal-insulator transition in a modified periodic Anderson model: Insights from entanglement entropy and role of short-range spatial correlations: Results and Discussion

 \subsection{Local Entanglement Entropy}

 In this section, we evaluate the local entanglement entropy of the model Hamiltonian discussed in this work.
 We work within the linearized (or two-site DMFT framework), as our aim is to derive analytical expressions for developing an initial and minimal understanding.
+Some recent studies also deal with the calculation of quantum entanglement via reduced density matrices to capture the non-local quantum correlations.
+Theses methods involve diagramatic extensions to include non-local correlations~\cite{PhysRevB.110.075115, bippus2025twositeentanglementtwodimensionalhubbard}.
 The starting point for such a calculation is quite general, as motivated by several previous studies~\cite{PRX_Tremblay_2020,yeo2019localphillips,RevModPhys.75.1333,byczuk_quantification_2012}.
 For many-body fermionic Hamiltionians, like the Hubbard model, that cannot be solved exactly, in general, the minimalist approach is to calculate the local entanglement entropy, $S$, involving the entanglement of a single correlated site with the rest of the system.
 In other words, the entire system, defined by a quantum state $|\psi\rangle$ in the Hilbert space, $\mathcal{H}$ is decomposed into two subsystems, $M$ and $N$.
 The entanglement entropy will estimate how much of subsystem $M$ is entangled with subsystem $N$ and vice versa, both being equal.
 Furthermore, the local or single-site entanglement entropy is defined in terms of the von Neumann entropy when the subsystem $M$ consists of just a single site, and the entanglement is calculated using the Fock states of the two subsystems.
 In particular for lattice models, the system is thus bi-partitioned as one part being one or a cluster of sites, and the remaining environment forms the other part.

 Now, von Neumann Entanglement entropy for this setup is given as $S=-Tr(\hat{\rho}_M\textrm{ ln}\hat{\rho}_M)=-Tr(\hat{\rho}_N\textrm{ ln}\hat{\rho}_N)$ where $\hat{\rho}_M$ and $\hat{\rho}_N$ are reduced density matrices for subsystems $M$ and $N$ respectively.
 They can be constructed from the density matrix of the whole system as $\hat{\rho}_{M \rm{ / } N}=\textrm{ Tr}_{N \rm{ / } M}\vert \psi_0\rangle\langle\psi_0\vert$ where $\psi_0$ is the ground state of the whole system.
 The matrix elements of the $\hat{\rho_M}$ is calculated very easily in the basis $\lambda=\{\vert0\rangle,\vert\uparrow\rangle,\vert\downarrow\rangle,\vert d \rangle\}$ (where $\vert d \rangle$ is doubly occupied state) as $\hat{\rho}_M=\rm{diag}\left[\rho_{00},\rho_{\uparrow \uparrow},\rho_{\downarrow \downarrow},\rho_{dd} \right]$ where $\rho_{\lambda \lambda}$ are the probabilities of the particle being in the $\lambda$-state.